PTsolvers/Chmy.jl/docs/src/concepts/fields.md

 ## Defining a multi-dimensional `Field`

-Consider the following example, where we predefined a variable `grid` of type `Chmy.UniformGrid`, similar as in the previous section [Grids](./grids.md).
+Consider the following example, where we defined a variable `grid` of type `Chmy.UniformGrid`, similar as in the previous section [Grids](./grids.md).
 We can now define physical properties on the grid.

 When defining a scalar field `Field` on the grid, we need to specify the arrangement of the field values.
 These values can either be stored at the cell centers of each control volume `Center()` or on the cell vertices/faces `Vertex()`.